o-william-white/Assemble_bedadeti_plastome/README.md

 # HF677508.1.gb downloaded from https://www.ncbi.nlm.nih.gov/nuccore/HF677508

-Manual checked oreitation
+Manual checked orientation
-Option 1 is in the correct orentation with respect to SSC of HF677508.1.gb
+Option 1 is in the correct orientation with respect to SSC of HF677508.1.gb
 ```